francescobbo/nos/_posts/2016-08-04-a-long-expected-painful-journey.markdown

 with unique features like the embedded x86 debugger, allowing to inspect the deepest structures of an Intel-like CPU.

+When running the configure script, remember to enable _at least_: x86-64, smp, debugger, disasm, monitor-mwait, x86-debugger, ne2000, a20-pin, pci, usb, cdrom.

+If you are compiling on a recent version of _OSX_, pass `--with-sdl`, ensure that you do NOT enable any soundcard (sb16 and es1370), and search and replace in the source, every occurrence of `#include <SDL` with `#include <SDL/SDL`.
+Also, install `sdl` using HomeBrew.
+This looks the only way of compiling Bochs on a Mac.

 Also, you will need an x86_64-elf cross-compiler in your `PATH`.
 If you don't know how to build a cross compiler, or do not want to mess with your machine files, feel free to use my Docker image `aomega08/osdev`.
 Just install Docker